ADFG-DSF/Basic_Project_Example/README.md

 ## Files Guide

 __data__ stores the raw data, the clean data and a metadata .txt file.
 The raw data should never be edited - only read.
-Analysis starts with the clean data.

 __reports__ contains the working and final project reports